nus-cs2103-AY2021S2/tp/docs/WorkflowGuide.md

 Optionally, the author may write their name behind to signal that they will be continuing work on this `//to-do` so that other members do not write unnecessary code.
 An example would be as follows:

 ```//to-do Jun Xiong work on adding more Tests```

+### Pre commit githook

+Whenever a local git commit is executed, the hook will automatically run checkstyle and test cases to make sure both of them pass before the commit goes through.
+This will drastically remove the commits clutter made for fixing checkstyle errors.

+Type the following in the local project repository to add the hook:
+`git config --local core.hooksPath .githooks/`